RuolinZheng08/renpy-rhythm/README.md

 2.7948
 ```

+### Manually Specifying a Beat Map

+You may also manually create your beat map text file, as long as it adheres to the format shown above.

 ### Adjust Difficulty Levels

 If you are looking for ways to implement different difficulty levels.
 The following variables may be of interes: